Magazine

 In the 1800s, this iron ladle, now kept at the Charles A. Dana Discovery Center, was attached to this eyebolt and helped collect water for bystanders in the present-day North Woods.

 2. A path in the Ramble, Iphigene’s Walk, honors a Central Park advocate and important figure in the history of The New York Times.
-Iphigene Ochs Sulzberger played a pivotal role at The New York Times for decades, beginning when her father Adolph S. Ochs became its publisher in 1896.
-She was also deeply passionate about Central Park, and helped secure the funding for Chess & Checkers House.
+Iphigene Ochs Sulzberger played a pivotal role at The New York Times for decades, beginning when her father, Adolph S. Ochs, became its publisher in 1896.
+She was also deeply passionate about Central Park, and helped secure the original funding for Chess & Checkers House.
 A quarter-mile path between 77th and 79th Streets in the Ramble was named for her in 1987.
 Those at the ceremony recounted her “untiring efforts to enhance and beautify Central Park and parkland in all five boroughs.”

 3. Central Park contains a little-known nod to Fred Lebow, creator of the New York City Marathon.
 Look for a bronze statue of Lebow staring at his stopwatch at Engineers’ Gate at Fifth Avenue and 90th Street (where runners enter the Park on the day of the marathon).
 The statue is moved to the finish line of the marathon each year.